 Data Disconnects with Different Types of Shipment Visibility

-This visibility focuses on aggregated outcomes.
-If analysts use out-of-date metrics not aligned with corporate goals or if their data is incomplete, their analyses will lead to false positives and unintended consequences.
+- Shipment Data Analytics Visibility: Measure Performance.
+If metrics are not aligned with corporate goals or if data is incomplete, analyses lead to false positives and unintended consequences.

+The bottom line is that because of our disjointed shipping data and myopic perspectives, our supply chains lack visibility.
+This leads to lost opportunities, inefficient operations, and unintended consequences.
 For more detailed discussion on the many forms of supply chain visibility, see my article, Surprisingly Supply Chain Visibility Has Many Forms: See Which One Is Best To Be Your Business’ First Focus.

 c.
 The Missing Link Between Products, Shipments, Cost Types, Service Performance, and Unplanned Events.

-2. A Connected Shipment Visibility Framework: Unified Shipping Data, One Source of Truth.
+2. Complete Shipment Visibility Leveraging An Intelligent Shipping Data Framework for Unified Shipping Data, One Source of Truth.

 Goods Movement Process (GMP) and Shipment Analytics “Bookend” Phases